CyberFlameGO/svnpython/Doc/library/urllib2.rst

 .. method:: BaseHandler.protocol_open(req)
    :noindex:

-   ("protocol" is to be replaced by the protocol name.)

-   This method is *not* defined in :class:`BaseHandler`, but subclasses should define it if they want to handle URLs with the given *protocol*.
+   This method is *not* defined in :class:`BaseHandler`, but subclasses should define it if they want to handle URLs with the given protocol.

    This method, if defined, will be called by the parent :class:`OpenerDirector`.
    Return values should be the same as for  :meth:`default_open`.